Outsourcing and Service Provider Management

 - Before Service Providers provision software applications or are granted access to UBC Electronic Information and Systems, information security risks must be assessed and managed using the Service Provider Security Checklist.

 - In addition to the requirement to use the above checklist, a Privacy Impact Assessment (PIA) is required if Personal Information is involved.
-Please refer to the PIA Process Overview for more information.
+For academic research projects, a Security Threat Risk Assessment (STRA) may be required in place of a PIA when the tool is used solely for research purposes, as outlined in UBC's research-specific guidelines.
+Please refer to the PIA & STRA webpage for more information.

 Cloud Service Providers